Euler-Maruyama approximation for stochastic fractional neutral integro-differential equations with weakly singular kernel: Abstract

 \section{Abstract}

-{ This manuscript examines the problem of nonlinear stochastic fractional neutral integro-differential equations with weakly singular kernels.
+{This manuscript examines the problem of nonlinear stochastic fractional neutral integro-differential equations with weakly singular kernels.
 Our focus is on obtaining precise estimates to cover all possible cases of Abel-type singular kernels.
 Initially, we establish the existence, uniqueness, and continuous dependence on the initial value of the true solution, assuming a local Lipschitz condition and linear growth condition.
 Additionally, we develop the Euler-Maruyama method for numerical solution of the equation and prove its strong convergence under the same conditions as the well-posedness.
-Moreover, we determine the accurate convergence rate of this method under global Lipschitz conditions and linear growth conditions.
-And also we have proven generalized Gronwall inequality with a multi weakly singularity.}
+Moreover, we determine the accurate convergence rate of this method under global Lipschitz conditions and linear growth conditions.}

-\keywords{Fractional stochastic neutral integro-differensial equations, , weakly singular kernels, local Lipschitz condition well-posedness, Euler–Maruyama approximation.}
+\keywords{Fractional stochastic neutral integro-differensial equations, weakly singular kernels, local Lipschitz condition well-posedness, Euler–Maruyama approximation.}